 Ip Man (the most famous wing chun master in the history of the art) trained with Chan Wah Shun, who died in 1906.
 He later trained with Chan Wah Shun’s student Ng Chung So.
 In addition, Ip Man trained with Leung Bik, who died in 1920.
 Traditionally, martial arts masters taught very few students.
 Ip Man was the first wing chun master to teach a very large number of students in Hong Kong beginning in 1949 and continuing until his death in 1972.
 One of Ip Man’s students was Chu Shong Tin, who was considered so extraordinary by Leung Sheung, Lok Yiu, and Ip Man’s other top students during the 1950s that they all said they couldn’t even figure out what Chu Shong Tin was doing.
 It is believed that what made Chu Shong Tin so extraordinary was that he had rediscovered the internal aspects of the art that would have been an essential element in what Ng Mui and Yim Wing Chun taught.
 Chu Shong Tin taught my teacher Nima King from 2005 until Grandmaster Chu’s death in 2014.

-The martial arts have always been practiced predominantly by men, but wing chun is a very unique art, which actually favors women when practiced as the internal martial art created by Ng Mui and Yim Wing Chun.
+The martial arts have always been practiced predominantly by men, but wing chun is a very unique art, which actually favors women when practiced as the internal martial art intended by Ng Mui and Yim Wing Chun.
 It is clear to all of us who practice wing chun that big muscular men are at a disadvantage in this art.
 Grandmaster Chu Shong Tin reported that of all his students, a woman named Ada achieved the highest level of the internal aspects of the art.